South Asian Canadians: Early 20th century

 The second Gurdwara to be built in Canada was in 1908 in Kitsilano (Vancouver) to serve a growing number of Punjabi Sikh settlers who worked at nearby sawmills along False Creek.
 By 1911, the Gur Sikh Temple opened in Abbotsford, British Columbia becoming the third Gurdwara built in Canada.
 Designated as a national historic site of Canada in 2002, it is presently the oldest existing Gurdwara in the country, as the first temple built in Golden was destroyed by fire in 1926, while the second built in Kitsilano was closed and demolished in 1970, when the temple society relocated to the newly built Gurdwara on Ross Street in the Sunset neighbourhood of South Vancouver.
 By 1912, a year after the construction of the Gur Sikh Temple in Abbotsford, the fourth Gurdwara was established in Victoria, British Columbia on Topaz Avenue, while a fifth soon followed at the Fraser Mills (Coquitlam) settlement later that year.

+Later in the decade, most Punjabi Sikhs continued to seek employment in the forestry industry at various sawmills across British Columbia, more Gurdwaras were built, including at the Queensborough (New Westminster) settlement in 1919.
+This was soon followed by another at the Paldi (Vancouver Island) settlement, also in 1919.